sclorg/nginx-container/1.22/README.md

-Nginx 1.20 server and a reverse proxy server container image
+Nginx 1.22 server and a reverse proxy server container image
 ============================================================
-This container image includes Nginx 1.20 server and a reverse server for OpenShift and general usage.
+This container image includes Nginx 1.22 server and a reverse server for OpenShift and general usage.
 Users can choose between RHEL, CentOS, CentOS Stream and Fedora based images.
-The RHEL images are available in the [Red Hat Container Catalog](https://access.redhat.com/containers/), the CentOS images are available in the [Quay.io](https://quay.io/organization/centos7), the CentOS Stream images are available in the [Quay.io](https://quay.io/organization/sclorg), and the Fedora images are available in the [Quay.io](https://quay.io/organization/fedora).
+The RHEL images are available in the [Red Hat Container Catalog](https://access.redhat.com/containers/), the CentOS Stream images are available in the [Quay.io](https://quay.io/organization/sclorg), and the Fedora images are available in the [Quay.io](https://quay.io/organization/fedora).
 The resulting image can be run using [podman](https://github.com/containers/libpod).